bruno-bahr/application/README.md

 ![update_correct_id](https://github.com/bruno-bahr/application/assets/119742729/c13de2f2-806a-47d9-bd14-d89ee8eef4f5)

-- After clicking on the continue button, the user is redirected to update area where they can alter the information they want.
+- After clicking on the continue button, the user is redirected to the update area where they can alter the information they want.

 ![emp_update](https://github.com/bruno-bahr/application/assets/119742729/e75ec100-3047-4bab-9966-7f8fe47764af)